 Creatine is a naturally occurring non-essential amino acid that is stored in skeletal muscle, brain, heart and testes.
 It is not, contrary to popular belief, a steroid.
-In fact many people do not realize that when they eat any kind of meat, fish or dairy product that are consuming this amino acid naturally.
+In fact many people do not realize that when they eat any kind of meat, fish or dairy products that are consuming this amino acid naturally, although in much smaller quantities than it’s found in supplements.

 – Several studies report that creatine monohydrate may improve heart muscle strength, body weight, and endurance in patients with heart failure.